oktambek7/Global-Sustainable-Energy-Emissions-Analysis-2000-2020-/README.md

 ## Outcome & Business Value
 This project supports sustainability benchmarking, policy evaluation, and strategic planning by transforming historical energy data into actionable insights.

+## How to Run
+1. Load raw data into SQL Server / Python
+2. Execute ETL scripts
+3. Import clean dataset or views into Power BI
+4. Explore dashboards and insights.